oracle/cloudtestdrive/ATP/extending-apex-with-ADB/workshop-intro/workshop-intro.md

 Oracle Application Express (APEX) is a low-code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.

 ### Objectives
-In this workshop you'll learn how to provision an Oracle Autonomous Transaction Processing (ATP) instance and create an APEX workspace and APEX application, and then add the following features to your application:
+In this workshop you'll learn how to provision an Oracle Autonomous Transaction Processing (ATP) instance and create an APEX workspace and APEX application, and then add the following features to your APEX application:

 * Geospatial functionality
 * Machine learning